Cultural Investment Funding Programs

 Collaborative Arts Marketing

 The Collaborative Arts Marketing Program is designed to develop citywide, multi-partner arts events for the purposes advertising, publicizing, and promoting tourist-related attractions, facilities and events, specifically as they relate to nonprofit art activities and nonprofit performing arts in Santa Fe.
 For the purpose of this program, collaborative arts marketing is defined as a complementing effort between two or more nonprofit arts organizations that is based on a common theme, art form, season/time of event, audience/desired audience, and/or geography.
 The marketing effort must be designed to attract audiences to visit multiple partner events, venues, attractions, etc. through a single cohesive brand.
-The collaborative effort should provide value to other business sectors such as galleries, hotels and restaurants through affiliated partnership opportunities RFP to be issued March 12, 2018.
-Application deadline is April 13, 2018 5:00PM MST.
+The collaborative effort should provide value to other business sectors such as galleries, hotels and restaurants through affiliated partnership opportunities Accepting applications now.
+Application deadline is May 18, 2018 5:00PM MST.
+Click Here to view RFP.